 Written by people who live with diabetes and diabetes experts, you will find all you need to know in the one place when it comes to managing diabetes & pregnancy.

-Are you pregnant or planning a pregnancy and living with diabetes?
+Are you pregnant or planning a pregnancy and living with type 1 or type 2 diabetes?

-Women with diabetes both type 1 and type 2, have higher risks for them and their baby, and lots to consider.
+Women with diabetes have higher risks for them and their baby, and lots to consider.
 We have released a mobile App "Diabetes Pregnancy Pal" which you can find on the App Store and Google Play.
 Read more about planning and managing pregnancy and diabetes here.

 Food provides us with the energy to live life, and is vital for our wellbeing – affecting both body and mind.
-Enjoying food with friends and family is an important part of our social interactions and it’s no surprise that almost every celebration of life and achievements in our society – like christenings, birthdays and weddings – are celebrated with a gathering to enjoy food together.
-When you have diabetes this can get much harder to manag.
+When you have diabetes this can get much harder to manage.

 Join our Facebook Support groups